 Students must submit documentation demonstrating compliance with the MCPHS Immunization Policy prior to the first day of the first semester of admission to the University.
-MCPHS works with an external company, CastleBranch, to support immunization tracking and management.
+MCPHS works with an external company, CastleBranch (and SentryMD prior to 2013), to support immunization tracking and management.